Waterman, Illinois

 Waterman is a village in DeKalb County, Illinois, United States.
 The population was 1,433 at the 2020 census.

-The village was known for the "Waterman and Western" train line that operates in Lion's Club Park.
-This 1/3 scale train line comprises a 1/2 mile train line circling the park and is a hobby of a local resident.
+The village is known for the DeKalb Ag seed corn processing plant, now owned by the German company, Bayer.
+The "Waterman and Western" train line that operated in Lion's Club Park was a 1/3 scale train line with a 1/2 mile train line circling the park and was a hobby of a local resident before it was destroyed by a fire in 2021.